Burnley Greyhound Stadium

-Burnley Greyhound Stadium also known as Towneley Stadium was a former greyhound racing and speedway stadium in Burnley, Lancashire.
+Burnley Greyhound Stadium also known as Towneley Stadium was a former greyhound racing and speedway stadium in Burnley, Lancashire, England.

 Origins and Opening

 South of Burnley there was a large open space known as Towneley Park which served Towneley Hall and the Towneley family for five centuries.
 In 1902 the estate was sold to the Burnley Corporation and despite the fact that most of the park remained in situ they did agree the sale of a plot of land that ran alongside the River Calder and the Hall's north access road.
 This ten-acre plot was in the area known as Towneley Holmes.

 The stadium could be accessed from either the east or west side, on the west side the path was opposite the Smalley Street junction with Woodgrove Road and cut across Towneley Park meeting the Hall's north access road.
 The stadium kennels were adjacent to this path situated on the north side of the stadium.
 From the east there was footbridge over the River Calder that met the Hall's north access road.
 Whichever entry was chosen resulted in the same turnstile entrances on the east side of the stadium being used where the main stand overlooked the course.

 A local company with a share capital of £13,000 purchased and constructed the greyhound track which was a very large 570 yards in circumference.
 The first race night was held on 3 September 1927 with seven thousand attending the meeting opened by Lady O’Hagan.
+Mr Harry Bury was the first General Manager but left for the newly opened Albion Greyhound Racecourse in February 1928.